LucaWBohnenberger/Degrees-of-separation/README.md

 - 🔄 **Breadth-First Search (BFS)**: Implementing BFS to compute the shortest path in a graph.
 - 📂 **Data Loading and Manipulation**: Extracting and organizing relational data from CSV files.
 - 🛠️ **Problem Decomposition**: Structuring complex problems into smaller, manageable components.
-- 🖥️ **Command-Line Interactions**: Creating user-friendly CLI applications for interacting with data.

 ---